Sorecchione07435/XAPKCreator_English/README.md

 ### How to install created XAPK on Android

-You will need an application on the Play Store: https://play.google.com/store/apps/details?id=io.apkmody.sai

-is once started select your XAPK copied from the computer to the device, select all resources of the XAPK and the application will be installed.
+Unfortunately, it has been discovered that installing XAPK files created with this program does not install correctly!, manual installation is recommended

 ### Download it

 If you are interested in this tool you can download from the Releases

-To download the tool go to the Releases page: https://github.com/Sorecchione07435/XAPKCreator_English/releases
+To download the tool go to the Releases page: https://github.com/Sorecchione07435/XAPKCreator_English/releases/download/xapk/XAPK.Creator.zip